Beyond real blow-up: Masuda detours and complex holonomy: Main results on linearization of real and complex blow-up

-at $\tilde u=0$.
-Here we have used an index $\tilde u$ to indicate partial derivatives with respect to $\tilde u$.
-This perpetuates \eqref{fuu} from $f^u$ to $\tilde f^{\tilde u}$, i.e.\ to degree $n$, and completes the induction step of the normal form procedure.
-By convergence of the resulting power series \cite{Ilya}, this proves claim \eqref{Psiu} and completes the proof of the theorem. \end{proof}
+at $\tilde u\!=\!0$.
+Here we used subscripts $\tilde u$ to indicate partial derivatives with respect to $\tilde u$.
+Since \eqref{fuu=0} perpetuates \eqref{fuu} from $f^u$ to $\tilde f^{\tilde u}$, i.e.\ to degree $n$, this completes the induction step of the normal form procedure.
+Convergence of the resulting power series for $\Psi$, by \cite{Ilya}, then proves claim \eqref{Psiu}.

-The following corollary relates blow-up loops, and their associated real-time blow-up stars, to branched meromorphic singularities of the original solutions $x(t),y(t)$, in complex original time $t$.